davidhudson2128/House-Edge-Calculator/README.md

 ![house-edge-demo](https://user-images.githubusercontent.com/71290098/207718410-8ced4a11-467d-4ac8-8a63-6f73901aeabd.png)

-In the example above, the sportsbook is giving the NY Knicks +150 odds to win, which has a 38.6% chance.
-The sportsbook is giving the CHI Bulls -175 odds to win, which has a 61.4% chance.
-The calculated house edge which is built-in to these odds is 3.51%.
+In the example above, the sportsbook is giving the NY Knicks +150 odds to win, and the CHI Bulls -175 odds to win.
+The implied probability calculated for each outcome is 38.6% for the Knicks, and 61.4% for the Bulls.
+The house edge which is built-in to these odds is 3.51%.

-Assuming the sportsbook's estimation for the odds is accurate, this means that for every $1 bet on this game, on either team, the sportsbook is taking on average a $0.0351 cut.
+Assuming the sportsbook's estimation for the odds is accurate, this means that for every $1 wagered on this game, on either team, the sportsbook is taking on average a $0.0351 cut.

 <br><br>